molenzwiebel/OriannaBot/README.md

 This project consists of two components, creatively named frontend and backend.
 Frontend is a single-page app Vue.js application bundled by Webpack.
 Backend is both an express web server that powers the frontend, as well as an Eris Discord bot.

 ## Developing Frontend

 To get started with developing on frontend, you'll need to install dependencies.
-I recommend getting [yarn](https://yarnpkg.com), then simply running `yarn install` to install all dependencies.
+First of all you need to have [Node.js](https://nodejs.org) installed and it should have version 10 or lower.
+In case if you already have Node.js installed and its version is higher than 10 [nvm](https://github.com/nvm-sh/nvm) is a good choice to reconsider.
+Then I recommend to get [yarn](https://yarnpkg.com) and simply run `yarn install` to install all dependencies.

 `yarn watch` will start a hot-reloading webserver on `http://localhost:8081` which will automatically reflect your changes.
 Running `yarn bundle` will produce an optimized minified bundle that backend can find.